Michael Griffin (American football): Tennessee Titans

-2007 season

-On May 4, head coach Jeff Fisher stated that Griffin would be moved from safety to cornerback due to Adam Pacman Jones year long suspension, however later on in the season Griffin was moved back to safety after depth at the cornerback position developed better than expected and starting free safety Calvin Lowry was unable to prevent big plays.
+On May 4, 2007, head coach Jeff Fisher stated that Griffin would be moved from safety to cornerback due to Adam Pacman Jones' year long suspension; however, later on in the season, Griffin was moved back to safety after depth at the cornerback position developed better than expected and starting free safety Calvin Lowry was unable to prevent big plays.
 Griffin finished the season with three interceptions and one forced fumble (all of which came at the safety position), as well as fifty-four total tackles.

-2008 season

-In Griffin's second NFL season he finished with 75 tackles, 1 forced fumble, 7 interceptions and 11 pass deflections while playing all 16 games.
-In a Week 16 31-14 win against the Pittsburgh Steelers, Griffin had 2 interceptions returning one for a pick-six.
+In Griffin's second NFL season in 2008 he finished with 75 tackles, 1 forced fumble, 7 interceptions and 11 pass deflections while playing all 16 games.
+In a Week 16 31–14 win against the Pittsburgh Steelers, Griffin had 2 interceptions returning one for a pick-six.
 Griffin went on to be named to his first Pro Bowl.

-2009 season

-In Griffin's third season he finished with 77 tackles, 2 forced fumbles, and 2 fumble recoveries, 1 interception and 7 pass deflections while once again playing all 16 games.
-Griffin helped the Titans finished the final ten games 8-2 after the team lost the first 6 games.
+In Griffin's third season in 2009 he finished with 77 tackles, 2 forced fumbles, and 2 fumble recoveries, 1 interception and 7 pass deflections while once again playing all 16 games.
+Griffin helped the Titans finished the final ten games 8–2 after the team lost the first 6 games.

-2010 season

-Griffin's fourth season saw him record 108 tackles, 2 forced fumbles, and 2 fumble recoveries, 4 interceptions and 12 pass deflections while playing all 16 games for the fourth consecutive year.
+Griffin's fourth season in 2010 saw him record 108 tackles, 2 forced fumbles, and 2 fumble recoveries, 4 interceptions and 12 pass deflections while playing all 16 games for the fourth consecutive year.
 Griffin had a span of 4 weeks (10/3-10/24) where he had an interception each game.
 Griffin also had 3 games where he recorded more than 10 tackles.
 Griffin was selected to his 2nd Pro bowl along with Kansas City's Chiefs Safety Eric Berry as Alternates.

-2011 season

-Griffin entered his fifth NFL season in a contract year.
-Griffin once again played all 16 games.
-Griffin finished his contract year with 75 tackles, 1 forced fumble, 2 interceptions and 7 pass deflections On November 18, 2011 Griffin was fined $7,500 for a late hit against the Carolina Panthers.
-On March 5, 2012 Griffin was assigned the franchise tag worth $6.2 million.
-On June 19, 2012 Griffin signed a 5-year $35 million contract.
+Griffin entered his fifth NFL season in 2011 in a contract year.
+He once again played all 16 games.
+Griffin finished his contract year with 75 tackles, 1 forced fumble, 2 interceptions and 7 pass deflections On November 18, 2011, Griffin was fined $7,500 for a late hit against the Carolina Panthers.
+On March 5, 2012, Griffin was assigned the franchise tag worth $6.2 million.
+On June 19, 2012, Griffin signed a 5-year $35 million contract.

-2012 season

-In Griffin's first season since signing his new contract he had 79 tackles, 2 forced fumbles, 1 sack, 4 interceptions and 4 pass deflections while playing all 16 games for a sixth season in a row.
+In 2012, in Griffin's first season since signing his new contract he had 79 tackles, 2 forced fumbles, 1 sack, 4 interceptions and 4 pass deflections while playing all 16 games for a sixth season in a row.
 In a week 2 game against the New England Patriots, Griffin record a career-high 18 tackles.
 On November 9, 2012, Griffin was fined $20,000 for his horse-collar tackle on Chicago Bears running back Matt Forte.

-2013 season

 In the 2013 NFL season Griffin played 14 games and for the first time in his seven-year career missed a game.
 Griffin still finished the season with 82 tackles, 3 forced fumbles, 1 interception and 4 pass deflections.